Thanks for taking a moment to share your thoughts — it genuinely helps us make each chapter sharper.

 In many ways, growth is all about identifying leverage.
 In the startup stage, leverage is our best friend.
 How else are we supposed to compete against incumbents with endless resources?

 Yet an all-too-common startup mistake is trying to do too much at once.
+They mistake activity for progress.
+They cast far too wide a net, which exposes them to false negatives.

 Think about it: